What We Don't C: Manifold Disentanglement for Structured Discovery: Conclusion

 \section{Conclusion}

+This work introduced What We Don't C (WWDC) as an approach to manifold disentanglement for structured discovery.
+Disentanglement being a distinctly difficult task, we relax the constraints on the problem to disentangling a known signal from a structured manifold with the purpose of enabling access to other features within the manifold.

-Firstly, we demonstrated with a toy Gaussian problem how flow models can produce \textit{meaningful representations} of the data without the coarse-grained categorical data becoming the primary feature of the latent space.
-Our colored MNIST experiment shows this in a more complex setting where we selectively retrieve color from latents \textit{only} if we do not condition on them.
-We highlight that the latents must contain information on the style of a given digit by conditional generation.
-Finally, we bring the method to astrophysical data, where we show that our model can disentangle important class features in galaxy images.
-This work is an early demonstration of a novel approach to representation learning - one which aims to support researchers in exploring what information they haven't yet captured, either because they didn't think of it, or simply could not access easily.
+We demonstrated with a toy Gaussian problem how flow models can produce \textit{meaningful representations} of the data that \edit{surface} secondary features of interest while suppressing known information.
+The colored MNIST experiment shows this in a more complex setting where we selectively retrieve color from latents \textit{only} if we do not condition on them.
+We highlight that the latents must contain information on the style of a given digit by guided generation.
+Finally, we apply the method to astrophysical data, where we show that our model can disentangle important class features in galaxy images.

-\begin{ack} M.B. gratefully acknowledges the support provided by Schmidt Sciences.
-B.R. and S.C. gratefully acknowledge funding from Breakthrough Listen.
-The Breakthrough Prize Foundation funds the Breakthrough Initiatives, which manage Breakthrough Listen. \end{ack}
+Critically, this approach enables reuse of existing VAEs and we expect adoption of this approach to enable structured discovery and annotation through representation learning.
+We identify a clear immediate use case for WWDC in assisting researchers \edit{to} explore what information they haven't yet captured, either because they didn't think of it, or could not access easily.